1367565028/320-EDA/README.md

 ## Getting Started

-1. Clone this repo
+1. Clone this repo.
-2. Raw Data is being kept in `data` folder
+2. Raw Data is being kept in `data` folder, `SeriesReport1990-2025.xlsx` includes the data from the US Bureau of Labor Statistics(https://data.bls.gov/timeseries/LNS14000000?).
-3. Rmd file is being kept in `EDA` folder
+3. Rmd file is being kept in `EDA` folder, it has all the code for the project.
-4. HTML report is being kept in `docs` folder
+4. HTML report is being kept in `docs` folder, it is rendered from the R file.
 5. Required packages have been kept with `renv`